 K (Transfer Credit)

 "K" is awarded for courses completed at other institutions.
 "K" credit is counted as hours only and is not included in a student's point-hour ratio.
-"K" credit is awarded by the OSU Director of Admissions, Ohio State ATI's Associate Director and Ohio State ATI's Transfer Credit Coordinator.
+"K" credit is awarded by the OSU Director of Admissions, Ohio State ATI's Assistant Director and Ohio State ATI's Transfer Credit Coordinator.

 A "W" indicates that a student withdrew from a course after the fourth Friday of a semester.